Joonie86/COBRA-7.3/README.md

  (Improved PS3MAPI functions)
 * Added PEEK/POKE (LV1/LV2) as PS3MAPI opcodes (syscall8)
-* Added option to block access and request access to syscall8 using a key (also as PS3MAPI opcodes)"
+* Added option to block access and request access to syscall8 using a key (also as PS3MAPI opcodes)
-* Added temporary disable of Cobra syscall8"
+* Added temporary disablement of Cobra syscall8 to allow dumpers peek 0x1000 to 0x9800

 *STILL IN W.I,P, please let me know if anyone is interested in making changes in this note :)